-Through the State, you and nine million other Swedes are co-owners of this cultural heritage.
+Through the State, you and ten million other Swedes are co-owners of this cultural heritage.
 It is on your behalf that we at the National Property Board Sweden care for today's and create tomorrow's cultural heritage.
 Together, the buildings and land tell the story of our country.
 The National Property Board Sweden's ambition is to bring this story to life and to make it interesting, so that you can stand up proudly and proclaim: "This is actually mine."

 Under "About us" you'll find information about our undertaking and how we work, our organisation and our contact details.